digineo/zonefile/README.md

 | NAPTR      | `:name`, `:ttl`, `:class`, `:order`, `:preference`, `:flags`, `:service`, `:regexp`, `:replacement` |
 | SPF        | `:name`, `:ttl`, `:class`, `:text` |

 This list might be incomplete.
-Inspect `Zonefile::RECORDS` for the actually supported record types.
+Inspect `Zonefile::RECORDS` for the actual list of supported record types.
 Please note that the SOA record type is omitted from that list.

 # Installation